uhoenig/ACM_Problem_Sets/README.md

-# Classification, Regression etc.
-HW for Advanced Computing class
+# HW for Advanced Computing class

 PS1: Generating Data - Training of a discriminant function on the dataset - Classification and Analysis